blockchainamm/minor_pentatonic_scale_synth/README.md

 A4   : 440.0
 Fs4  : 369.9944
 ___________
-The frequencies in Hz of notes in the E4 minor blues scale in ascending order E4   : 329.6276
+The frequencies in Hz of notes with E4 as root note minor blues scale in ascending order E4   : 329.6276
 G4   : 391.9954
 A4   : 440.0